'Does he know what the area needs?' | Meadowview neighbors concerned over redistricting map

 "It's my home," said Kao Ye Thao, Meadowview resident.
 "It's what I know being a first generation Hmong American, so I'm passionate.
 It's simply home for me."

-However, there is a possibility their neighborhood could be divided in a new redistricting map.
+However, a recently approved redistricting map shows the neighborhood getting divided.
 Every ten years after receiving an updated U.S. Census count, local jurisdictions go through the process of redrawing district lines.
 Meadowview, historically, has been split before.
 It happened in 1981.

 Lauren Hammond, a Sacramento city council member between the years of 1997 to 2010, was part of the redistricting process before there was an independent redistricting commission.
 She shared with ABC10 the challenge on creating maps that are "balanced."